• NY DWI Lawyer

 Free DWI Consultations

-$1500 Flat Fee DWI*
+$1500 Flat Fee DWI Defense*

-Always speak directly with a lawyer.
+Always speak directly with a DWI lawyer/ DUI lawyer.

 24 Hour Emergency Phone: